 Not at all, honestly, I tried it once but it wasn’t as enjoyable as I thought.
 Perhaps because I’m impatient or maybe it’s not my cup of tea.
 But anyway, I find pleasure in eating raw fish – the taste and smell are delectably inexplicable.

-First love [idiom] – the first or main thing
+First love [idiom] – the first or main thing that one enjoys

 Pastime [noun] – hobby